To Share in the Sufferings of Christ - Part 1

 Insights from Isaiah 53

 In addition to persecutions, there are also other aspects of the sufferings of Christ recorded in the Scriptures.
 A verse-by-verse study of Isaiah 53 gives us further insight into some of the things that Jesus suffered during His life on earth.
-As we consider each of these aspects of His sufferings, we might also think about how these sufferings may have been, or could yet be, experienced in our lives in some measure as God’s people.
 Beginning in verse 2 we read:

 For He grew up before Him like a tender shoot,